 Put in a name for your WD My Passport drive.

-Choose Mac OS Extended (Journaled) where the screen asks for the format.
+Choose Mac OS Extended (Journaled) or APFS where the screen asks for the format.

 And select GUID Partition Map for the Scheme.

 Click on Erase to go ahead and format your My Passport drive.